Rud156/ShooterGame/README.md

     - [ ]  Ability Primary - Place a Turret that deals damage
     - [ ]  Ability Secondary - Grenade Cluster that also knockbacks enemies a small amount
     - [ ]  Ability Tertiary - Gibraltar shield from Apex
-    - [ ]  Ability Ultimate - Allies get movement speed buff and a protective shield around them which deals a small amount of damage when in contact with enemy
+    - [ ]  Ability Ultimate - Allies get movement speed buff and a protective shield around them
+- [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
+- [ ] Add Damage and Health Systems (Both must be modifiable by effects)

 ## TODOs (Done)
 - [X] Player Movement